cafoala/diametrics/README.md

-# pyCGM
+# diametrics
-A Python package for analyzing CGM data
+A Python package for calculating the metrics for diabetes control from CGM and FGM data